Texas Attorney General Ken Paxton expected to strike a deal in his securities fraud case

-A nearly decades-long saga for Attorney General Ken Paxton has come to an end.
-Special prosecutors informed a Harris County judge that they will drop criminal charges against the Texas attorney general as part of a deal.
+A nearly decade-long saga for Attorney General Ken Paxton comes to an end.
+Special prosecutors and Paxton's defense team informed a Harris County judge the three felony charges will be dismissed in a settlement.
+The attorney general was facing 99 years in prison if a jury convicted him.

-Paxton's trial over these felony securities fraud charges, which started in Collin County more than nine years ago, was scheduled to take place in a few weeks.
-Now, that trial will not happen.
+Paxton's trial over securities fraud accusations began in Collin County more than nine years ago.
+A trial was scheduled in three weeks.
+That trial will no longer happen if Paxton serves 100 hours of community service, takes 15 hours of legal ethics classes, and pays more than $270,000 to two families who accused him of fraud.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.

-Lawyers for Texas Attorney General Ken Paxton informed District Judge Andrea Beall of the resolution of Paxton's securities fraud case at a status conference on Tuesday morning.
-The agreement does not affect Paxton’s law license, and it would allow Paxton to avoid a public airing of evidence against him regarding the pay of special prosecutors, jurisdiction, and other disputes.
+The agreement does not affect Paxton’s law license, and it will allow Paxton to avoid a public airing of evidence against him.

 “The State approached us, and General Paxton is happy to agree to the terms of the dismissal," Paxton's attorney Dan Cogdell said.
 "The agreement allows him to get back to representing the citizens of the State of Texas.
 But let me be clear, at no time was he going to enter any plea bargain agreement or admit to conduct that simply did not occur.
 There is no admission of any wrongdoing on Ken’s part in the agreement because there was no wrongdoing on his part."

-Prosecutors charged Paxton for convincing investors to put their money into a McKinney technology company called Servergy without registering and without telling them he was getting a cut.
+Prosecutors charged Paxton for convincing two friends to put their money into a McKinney technology company called Servergy without telling them he was getting paid from the company.
 One of the people Paxton was accused of defrauding was former state Rep. Byron Cook.

-Paxton was charged with two counts of securities fraud and one count of not being registered as an investment adviser.
-He pleaded not guilty.
-The two securities fraud counts carried a potential sentence of up to 99 years in prison.
+Cook and the estate of Joel Hochberg, who passed away last year in Florida, thanked the prosecutors in a statement form their lawyer.

 U.S. & World

-According to our NBC media partners at KPRC in Houston, the charges will be dropped in exchange for 100 hours of community service, 15 hours of legal education classes, and paying back the investors up to $300,000.

-“I am grateful to reach this agreement, to get this matter behind me, so I can get back to the work representing the State of Texas,” Paxton said.
+“I am grateful to reach this agreement, to get this matter behind me, so I can get back to the work representing the State of Texas,” Paxton said in a statement.

-Paxton was first indicted in 2015.
-But the securities fraud case had been delayed for years during pre-trial disputes over trial location in the Dallas area or Houston, and payment for the state’s special prosecutors.
+The securities fraud case had been delayed for years during pre-trial disputes over trial location in the Dallas area or Houston, and payment for the state’s special prosecutors.
 The prosecutors argued most of those delays were caused by Paxton.
+Hurricane Harvey and COVID-19 also delayed the process.

 An attempt by Paxton’s lawyers to throw out the charges against him because the years of delay had violated his right to a speedy trial was denied by Beall last month.